 Ankle pain, stiffness, swelling, and various deformities warrants primary review of the problem by an orthopaedic surgeon.
-Acute ankle pain occurs suddenly and include sprains, strains and fractures whilst chronic ankle injuries develop gradually over time, often through overuse.
+Acute ankle pain occurs suddenly and include sprains, strains and fractures / trauma whilst chronic ankle injuries develop gradually over time, often through overuse.
 Early diagnosis and appropriate early treatment can help in managing these ankle pains.

 Ankle instability presents as repeated “giving way” of the outer (lateral) side of the ankle.
 It develops after repeated ankle sprains and the “giving way” occurs while activities on uneven grounds or sports.

 Previous multiple ankle sprains - not adequately healed or was not rehabilitated completely.